maxsitt/insect-detect-docs/docs/software/programming.md

-With the following Python script you can run a custom YOLOv5 object detection model ([.blob format](https://docs.luxonis.com/en/latest/pages/model_conversion){target=_blank}) on the OAK device with full FOV 4K frames downscaled to LQ frames (e.g. 416x416 px) as model input and show the frames together with the model output (bounding box, label, confidence score) in a new window.
+With the following Python script you can run a custom YOLOv5 object detection model ([.blob format](https://docs.luxonis.com/en/latest/pages/model_conversion){target=_blank}) on the OAK device with 4K HQ frames downscaled to full FOV LQ frames (e.g. 416x416 px) as model input and show the frames together with the model output (bounding box, label, confidence score) in a new window.